 Musica Unita:

-Community Music Programme
+Music Education Programme

 In collaboration with Africa Music School